ThomasWaldmann/moin-2.0-dev/docs/admin/configure.rst

 asking for username and password.
 Both then gets transmitted to moin and it is compared against the password hash stored in the user's profile.

+Note: when HTTPAuthMoin is used, the browser will show that login dialogue, so users must login to use the wiki.

 GivenAuth
 ---------
 With GivenAuth moin relies on the webserver doing the authentication and giving